SimplifyJobs/Summer2025-Internships/.github/README-scripts.md

 6) The issue that sparked this github action will be closed.
 7) If any one of these steps fails, this will respond to the issue that spawned this process with the error.

+### Update READMEs

+This is a separate github action that can be manually run, but it also runs every time a commit is made to listings.json.
+This github action will reformat the tables in both READMEs to include the updated information in listings.json.

 ## External Script

-There is a private script that runs externally once per day which will do the following:
+There is a private script that runs externally once per day, which will do the following:
 1) Pull new internships from Simplify's database.
 2) Add these internships to listings.json.
-3) Export listings.json as a table to embed in `README.md` and `README-offseason.md`.

 ## Miscellaneous information:

-- The listings are grouped by company and then sorted based on the date posted of the oldest internship from each company.
+- The listings are sorted based on date posted
-- It is possible that internships might appear twice if the link in the Simplify database does not match the one from the contributor.
-Set the non-simplify one as "is_visible: false" in listings.json.
-This can also be done through an edit_internship issue template.

 ## Why the Change?